...

 Motivational interviewing may also be effective in treating anxiety and depression.

-Therapists use empathetic listening and gentle guidance to help clients explore their ambivalence about change and develop actionable plans for improving their mental health.
+Therapists listen with empathy and provide gentle guidance.
+They help clients think about their feelings about change.
+Together, they create plans to improve mental health.
 By focusing on the client’s strengths and resources, motivational interviewing can enhance motivation and confidence in overcoming anxiety and depression.
 Research shows that this approach can lead to significant improvements in mood, coping skills, and overall quality of life.

 Motivational Interviewing Stages of Change